 There is never a dull moment at Animal House, and Talia absolutely loves working with all the wonderful people and dogs that find their way into the shelter.
 She is constantly amazed by the compassion and dedication of the volunteers and staff that she is so privileged to work with through this incredible organization.

-Assistant Shelter Manager and Foster Care Coordinator
+Assist.
+Shelter Manager, Foster Care & Transfer Coordinator

 Jess was raised in St. Louis, MO, where she began her career with animals as a high school intern at a local veterinarian’s practice.
 When a volunteer from a local puppy mill rescue came into the clinic with rescued dogs needing surgery, Jess immediately struck up a conversation that would change her life.
 Her passion for animal welfare, and dog rescue specifically, was born!